 Into The Wild

-To ensure safety and best practices we utilize Tahoe Expedition Academy certified guides and best practices.
-A 6:1 camper to guide ratio is maintained at all times.
+Each backpacking trip is designed for campers nine to twelve years old.
+To ensure safety and best practices, we utilize Wilderness First Responders as trip guides and maintain a 6:1 camper to guide ratio at all times.

 Experience Level: Beginner to Intermediate.